leansevenuteen/steganography/README.md

 Recently, numerous studies in this field have found that ML models can easily detect data that is intricately concealed using steganography techniques.
 Therefore, this project also provides a method by which a machine learning model can detect concealed data in audio by utilizing Convolutional Neural Networks (CNNs).

 ## Dataset
-We train and evaluate the performance of the CNN model using the Acted Emotional Speech Dynamic Database ([AESDD](https://m3c.web.auth.gr/research/aesdd-speech-emotion-recognition/)) through the prepare_data.py script.
+We use the original dataset, Acted Emotional Speech Dynamic Database [AESDD](https://m3c.web.auth.gr/research/aesdd-speech-emotion-recognition/), and process it with the `prepare_data.py` script to initialize the training and evaluation data for the CNN model.

 ## Enviroment
 We conduct experiments with the ML model in the [Kaggle Notebook environment](https://www.kaggle.com/), utilizing a Tesla P100 GPU with 16GB, 15GB of CPU, and 20GB of memory.

 ## Usage
+##### Preparing data for the ML model: